danielbrendel/dnyAquaShell/README.md

 * listlibs # Lists all shell plugin libraries
 * quit # Exists the shell

+## Helper commands:
+* getscriptpath (result) # Stores the full path of the current executed script in the result var
+* getscriptname (result) # Stores the full file name of the current executed script in the result var

 ## Multiline support:
 * \< # Opens the editor in multiline mode
 * (code)